-The study is basically set up in two parts.
+This study is basically set up in two parts.
 First, there are the daily readings, structured to be read Monday through Friday of each of the sixteen weeks.
-In your journal, give a title to each daily reading, write a brief summary underneath this and mark down any problem points that you may come across for later lookup or discussion with your group.
-You should also attempt to write at least one personal application from each passage read.
+The guide is structured in a journal form, in which you can take notes about what you're reading.
+There is a space where you can give a title to each daily reading, write a brief summary, note down problem points you might look up and discuss later, and a space where you can write down one or more specific applications gleaned from the passage read.
 Please be aware, however, that the nature of the Bible is so that not all passages will have an application, so don't be upset if you can't find one in your studies.